SaveTapirs.org

 Current Projects

-involves placing radio collars on tapirs in Costa Rica's Corcovado
+project involves placing radio collars on tapirs in Costa Rica's Corcovado

 The data obtained from this project is crucial for the development of animal